Bobcat: Importance in human culture

 Stories featuring the bobcat, in many variations, are found in some Indigenous cultures of North America, with parallels in South America.
 A story from the Nez Perce, for instance, depicts the bobcat and coyote as opposed, antithetical beings.
 However, another version represents them with equality and identicality.
 Claude Lévi-Strauss argues that the former concept, that of twins representing opposites, is an inherent theme in New World mythologies, but that they are not equally balanced figures, representing an open-ended dualism rather than the symmetric duality of Old World cultures.
-The latter notion then, Lévi-Strauss suggests, is the result of regular contact between Europeans and native cultures.
+The latter notion, then, Lévi-Strauss suggests, is the result of regular contact between Europeans and native cultures.
 Additionally, the version found in the Nez Perce story is of much greater complexity, while the version of equality seems to have lost the tale's original meaning.

 Female bobcat at the Carolina Tiger Rescue.

 In a Shawnee tale, the bobcat is outwitted by a rabbit, which gives rise to its spots.
 After trapping the rabbit in a tree, the bobcat is persuaded to build a fire, only to have the embers scattered on its fur, leaving it singed with dark brown spots.
 The Mohave people believed dreaming habitually of beings or objects would afford them their characteristics as supernatural powers.
 Dreaming of two deities, cougar and lynx, they thought, would grant them the superior hunting skills of other tribes.
 European-descended inhabitants of the Americas also admired the cat, both for its ferocity and its grace, and in the United States, it "rests prominently in the anthology of ... national folklore".

 Grave artifacts from dirt domes excavated in the 1980s along the Illinois River revealed a complete skeleton of a young bobcat along with a collar made of bone pendants and shell beads that had been buried by the Hopewell culture.
 The type and place of burial indicate a tamed and cherished pet or possible spiritual significance.
-The Hopewell normally buried their dogs, so the bones were initially identified as remains of a puppy, but dogs were usually buried close to the village and not in the mounds themselves.
-This is the only wild cat decorated burial on the archaeological record.
+The Hopewell normally buried their dogs, so the bones were initially identified as remains of a puppy.
+Still, dogs were usually buried close to the village and not in the mounds themselves.
+This is the only wild cat-decorated burial on the archaeological record.

 An inhabitant of Appalachia, Lynx rufus is immortalized (along with university founder Rufus Putnam) at Ohio University through its popular college mascot, Rufus the Bobcat.